 challenges within real-time disaster response and climate tech.

-Haiden McGill is a creative technologist working at the intersection of business + product development for emerging technology startups, with an emphasis on augmented reality, XR training for enterprise applications, and interactive web experiences.
+Haiden McGill is a creative technologist working at the intersection of business + product development for emerging technology startups, with an emphasis on remote sensing, real-time data visualization, and XR training applications.

 Product Research & Development

 I develop new products and build teams around them.